wendellpiez/XMLjellysandwich/README.md

 initialTemplate:    "xmljigsaw_fetch"
 ```

-`sourceLocation` should name your XML source file. `stylesheetLocation` should name your SEF. `xmljigsaw_fetch` identifies the entry point for the stylesheet.
-Adjust as necessary.
+`sourceLocation` should name your XML source file. `stylesheetLocation` should name your SEF. `xmljigsaw_fetch` identifies the entry point for the stylesheet (this names a template appearing in XSLTs produced by the starter-maker).
+Adjust as necessary for your XSLT.
 You are done with the host file.

 Next, produce and adjust your XSLT as described above, or develop your own.
 Compile it using SaxonEE into SEF format.